The Search for the Best Backpacking Sleeping Bags of 2017

 We rated each bag on its warmth, weight, packed size, features, and versatility.

-Check out the chart below to see where each bag landed on the Overall Performance metric.
+Check out the table below to compare where each bag landed overall.

 Warmth is basically equal to the amount of loft in a bag, measured as the thickness of the insulation between you and the external environment.
 With the exception of very loose bags, more volume of insulation (not necessarily weight) basically equals more warmth.